manishmalik/todo/README.md

 - [ ] Sending email notification as the due time arrives
 	- [x] Current plan is to use ~~mailgun-js~~ **nodemailer** for this purpose
 	- [ ] This mail will have two options in it,
-		- [ ] Close : Means item is closed.
+		- [ ] Close : Means item is closed.[delete the task from the db]
-		- [ ] Push to tomorrow : Will extends the deadline by 1 day.
+		- [ ] Push to tomorrow : Will extends the deadline by 1 day. [update the task, by extending the targetDate by 1 day]

-- [ ] Host it on a webserver.
+- [x] Host it on a webserver.

 ###Advance Features to add: